alepharchives/ULib/README.md

    * Support for aliases/redirection.
    * Support for switch the site to a maintenance page only.
    * Support for overriden of error messages by local document (ErrorDocument/40x|500.html).
    * Support for RewriteRule (lighttpd-like) that check for file existence as they do on Apache, some CMS (SilverStripe) require it.
+   * Support for (apache-like) log [NCSA extended/combined format](http://httpd.apache.org/docs/2.0/mod/mod_log_config.html)
    * Support for [JSONRequest](http://json.org/JSONRequest.html).
    * Accept HTTP uploads up to 4 GB without increasing memory usage.
    * Support for upload progress via USP (ULib Servlet Page).